teodecampos/lener-br/README.md

 We kindly request that users cite our paper in any publication that is generated as a result of the use of our source code, our dataset or our pre-trained models.

+**Note**: although this GitHub repository was created in May 2020, the original code has been available from the [authors' website](https://cic.unb.br/~teodecampos/LeNER-Br/) since September 2018.

 ## Requirements
 1. [Python 3.6](https://www.python.org/downloads/)
 3. [pip](https://pip.pypa.io/en/stable/installing/)